 A popular example would be the powerlifter/bodybuilder Matt Kroc who torn his lat precisely during a heavy deadlift.

-One of the most popular deadlifters, Bob Peoples, is well known for his latissimus dorsi development and it wasn’t achieved through the silly isolation movements you see in the soulless bodybuilding magazines.
-It was heavy deadlifting and accessory work that made it.
+One of the most popular deadlifters, Bob Peoples, is well known for his latissimus dorsi development.
+His thickness wasn’t achieved through the silly isolation movements shown in the soulless bodybuilding magazines.
+It was the product of heavy deadlifting.